passagemath/passagemath/README.md

 1. Decide on the source/build directory (`SAGE_ROOT`):

-    - On personal computers, any subdirectory of your :envvar:`HOME` directory should do.
+    - Any subdirectory of your :envvar:`HOME` directory should do.

     - For example, you could use `SAGE_ROOT=~/sage/sage`, which we will use as the running example below.